 2. Inappropriate Business Models

-They learned from giants in the industry like Amazon, Google, Apple, Netflix, LinkedIn, Facebook.
+They learned from giants in the industry like Amazon, Google, Apple, Netflix, LinkedIn, and Facebook.
 They revamped the organization to have a change-driven mindset.
 They created experiential learning platforms, redefined working, designed new offices, and motivated their employees to embrace innovation and experimentation.

 4. Rigid Leadership

-5. Lack of Dedicated Skills
+5. Inadequate Skills

 6. Failure to Invest in Digitized Workflows